About Peace Amid & After Trauma

 - At home in the United States.

-The work was challenging and heartbreaking at times.
-It was also immensely rewarding.
+The work was challenging and immensely rewarding.

 But I kept running into questions I couldn’t answer.